Skip to main content

 Prescription medications must be approved by the FDA after rigorous trials, with verified dose, purity, and manufacturing standards.
 Supplements are regulated as food, so the FDA generally only acts after a problem appears.
 That regulatory gap is why third-party testing seals (USP, NSF, ConsumerLab) and single-ingredient transparency matter so much.

 "Liver detox" blends can raise liver enzymes because some of the herbs they contain (concentrated green tea extract, kava, comfrey, certain mushroom extracts) carry well-documented hepatotoxic risk.
-Stacking those in one capsule with no clear dosing creates a perfect setup for an unexpected liver injury.
+Stacking those in one capsule with no clear dosing creates a setup for an unexpected liver injury.
 We screen for this any time a patient brings in one of these products.

 The risk of heavy metal contamination grows with every ingredient added, because each raw material is its own supply chain.
 Lead, arsenic, cadmium, and mercury have been found at unsafe levels in protein powders, herbal blends, and some greens products.
 ConsumerLab and the Clean Label Project publish reports we use to vet specific brands.